 Green burials are burial practices with low environmental impact.
 Green burials also leave a smaller harmful footprint on the planet.
 A green burial’s main objective is to conserve natural resources and preserve the environment.

-Green burials mean your body will be interred in the ground without the use of vault and casket.
-It also doesn’t involve embalming fluids like formaldehyde, making the process of dying greener.
+Green burials mean your body will be interred in the ground without using a vault and casket.
+It also doesn’t involve embalming fluids like formaldehyde, making the dying process greener.

-Today, a growing number of environmentally conscious Americans are looking for a sustainable manner of laying themselves and their loved ones to rest.
+Many environmentally conscious Americans look for a sustainable way of laying themselves and their loved ones to rest.

 According to the National Funeral Directors Association, more than 53.8% of Americans are interested in green burial because of its environmental benefits and cost savings.

-Green burial helps people transition out of this world with a little carbon footprint as possible.
+Green burial helps people transition out of this world with a small carbon footprint.

-Other companies have also attempted to address this environmental issue with flameless cremation (resomation) using alkaline hydrolysis to rapidly break down the remains.
+Other companies have also attempted to address this environmental issue with flameless cremation (resomation) using alkaline hydrolysis to break down the remains rapidly.
 Human composting or recomposition is another green burial alternative that has beneficial effects since it addresses space issues in rural areas.

-The Infinity Burial Suit or mushroom burial suit is one of the most remarkable in the green burial industry because it addresses the toxins in our body.
+The Infinity Burial Suit or mushroom burial suit is one of the most remarkable in the green burial industry because it addresses the toxins in our bodies.

 The mushroom suit eliminates the need for hazardous formaldehyde and GHG-emitting cremation.
 The mushroom suit also does not require a casket, which is more eco-friendly.
 It is also wallet-friendly because the cost is significantly lower than the average funeral and less expensive than cremating a body.

-Mushroom burial suit or Infinity Burial Suit is a handcrafted organic cotton suit infused with a biomix of mushroom mycelium and other microorganisms that are worn by the deceased.
+Mushroom burial suit or Infinity Burial Suit is a handcrafted organic cotton suit infused with a bio mix of mushroom mycelium and other microorganisms worn by the deceased.

 Coeio, a New York-based company, manufactures the mushroom suit.

 This suit contains mushroom spores and other elements embedded in the fabric containing nutrient-rich jelly, which dissolves quickly and becomes food for the growing mushroom.
-It will quickly decompose the body, neutralize toxins accumulate over a lifetime before it leaches to the soil, and transfers nutrients to plants.
+It will quickly decompose the body, neutralize toxins accumulate over a lifetime before it leaches into the soil, and transfer nutrients to plants.

-People who buy this suit choose not to use casket in favor of direct burial to the ground.
+People who buy this suit choose not to use a casket in favor of direct burial on the ground.
 Burial is recommended within 24 hours unless the body is refrigerated.
 The suggested burial depth for mushroom suit burial is only 4 feet, which ensures that the mushroom will germinate perfectly.

-Once buried in a mushroom suit, the biomix of mushrooms will begin to grow from your body, helping decompose your body while eliminating toxins.
-The toxins will be turned into enzymes that will feed plant forms and enrich the earth.
+Once buried in a mushroom suit, the bio mix of mushrooms will begin to grow from your body, helping you decompose your body while eliminating toxins.
+The toxins will be turned into enzymes that feed plant forms and enrich the earth.
 This process saves energy and resources.

-The infinity suit causes less pollution and damage to the environment compared with a traditional burial.
-This natural process of decomposition won’t trickle into the water supply or contaminate plant life.
+The infinity suit causes less pollution and environmental damage than a traditional burial.
+This natural decomposition process won’t trickle into the water supply or contaminate plant life.

 The mushrooms embedded in the suit will start working 24 hours after it’s worn by the deceased.
 The mushroom will break down the body by emitting enzymes.

-The fungi will deactivate the toxins in the body after biosorption while chelating heavy metals, which are unhealthy sources of polutents.
+The fungi will deactivate the toxins in the body after biosorption while chelating heavy metals, which are unhealthy sources of pollutants.

-Mycoremediation is the process by which mushroom remove toxic contaminants from the environment.
+Mycoremediation is the process by which mushrooms remove toxic contaminants from the environment.

-The mushrooms break down organic toxins by breaking molecular bonds, which neutralizes toxins and breaking it down.
+The mushrooms break down organic toxins by breaking molecular bonds, which neutralize toxins and break them down.
 In the case of heavy metals, the fungus binds the toxin through chelation, turning the toxins innocuous.

 Mushrooms break down organic material and remediate toxins in the soil.
-This process is also used for cleaning up oil spills and nuclear meltdown.
+This process is also used for cleaning up oil spills and nuclear meltdowns.

 The mushroom variety that can do this is mostly edible varieties like shiitakes and oyster mushrooms, which are very useful in cleaning the soil.